ahmedsakr/hindsight-app/README.md

 ## hindsight-app

-ELectron + React app for viewing more trading insights with your Wealthsimple Trade account
+React/Electron app for viewing more trading insights with your Wealthsimple Trade account